zanna-37/I-E_Basis_2019/drafts/07_zanna.md

 `Quote:`_"If the rate of change on the outside exceeds the rate of change on the inside, the end is near" - Jack Welch_

-When there is a discrepancy in the rate of change inside and outsde an organization, there is a problem.
+When there is a discrepancy in the rate of change inside and outside an organization, there is a problem.

 You need to develop new ideas internally or you need to **internalize** the outside development.
 If you cannot do any of them the company start to slow down its development.